MathCancer/PhysiCell/README.md

 + Read saved simulation states (as MultiCellDS digital snapshots)

 + Add a new standard phenotype function that uses mechanobiology, where high pressure can arrest cycle progression.
 (See https://twitter.com/MathCancer/status/1022555441518338048.)

-+ Add module for standardized pharmacodynamics, as prototyped in the nanobio project.
-(See https://nanohub.org/resources/pc4nanobio.)

 + Create an angiogenesis sample project

 + Create a small library of angiogenesis and vascularization codes as an optional standard module in ./modules (but not as a core component)